Magus (Marvel Comics): Powers and abilities

 The Magus is a techno-organic entity, a creature composed entirely of living circuitry.
-His body is black and yellow, and tends to be hundreds of meters high.
 Like all others of his kind, his powers include shapeshifting, super strength, starflight, the ability to mimic and interface with any technological artifact, and the ability to transform any organic life-form into a techno-organic being like himself via the infectious Transmode Virus.
 Though able to draw energy from a variety of ambient and artificial sources, transforming living beings and draining them of their life energy seems to be his preferred means of sustenance.
 His size and strength are limited only by the amount of power he can acquire and store.
 At full power he has been shown as capable of eclipsing a star and tear it apart through strength alone.
 However, he has proved vulnerable to relatively mundane attacks when close to human size.

 The Magus is extraordinarily violent, brutal, and arrogant.
-His species, (save Warlock, who is a mutant) is incapable of love, compassion, or mercy.
+His species is incapable of love, compassion, or mercy.
 Entirely male, they reproduce by mechanical means, after which it is customary for father and son to fight to the death.

 The Magus has also demonstrated a high level of intelligence and cunning.
 As proven by his ability to enter Limbo under his own power, Magus also possesses the ability of interdimensional transportation.

 Other versions

-Marvel 2099

-A version of the Magus has lasted into the alternate future of Marvel 2099.
-There, he and his race threaten the last outposts of a Phalanx-flooded earth.
-Magus himself fights that era's Doctor Doom and Spider-Man.
+An alternate universe variant of Magus from Earth-928 appears in 2099: World of Tomorrow.